canidlogic/leafxml/doc/API_JS.md

     http://www.w3.org/XML/1998/namespace

 Attribute names have already been normalized to Unicode NFC form.
 Attribute values have already have their entity escapes decoded, their internal whitespace sequences collapsed to single spaces, their leading and trailing whitespace trimmed, and been normalized to Unicode NFC form.
-Empty attribute values are llowed.
+Empty attribute values are allowed.